manheim/jenkinsfile-pipeline/README.md

 # Control Where Your Jobs Are Run

 By default, the pipeline jobs are not assigned to a particular Jenkins node.
-If you want to tie your pipeline to particular Jenkins node label, you can do so with the following line of code:
+If you want to tie your pipeline to particular Jenkins node label, you can do so using the [NodePlugin](./docs/NodePlugin.md), which is enabled by default when you call `Jenkinsfile.init(this)`

 ```
-def pipeline = new ScriptedPipeline().withNodeLabel('mylabel')
+NodePlugin.withLabel('myLabel')
 ```

 # Customizing Your Pipeline With Plugins